seqis/ObsidianMOC/README.md

 ## Ethics
 ```

-Each `# Section` or `## Subsection` serves as a container for related notes.
+Each `# Section` or `## Subsection` serves as a "container" for its associated Dataview query for notes that will be pointing to that section.
 As your vault grows, these sections will populate automatically with relevant notes, thanks to the Dataview plugin.

 ---